CS Student Server Usage

 You will be prompted for your password.
 If this is your first login, see the special instructions below.

 If you try to log in unsuccessfully ~5 times within 10 minutes, you will be banned for 10 minutes.
 (This is a security measure to prevent brute force attacks.)
-During this time you will be unable to connect to the server.
-During this time, if you try to connect to the server, the connection will just time out (you won't see any response).
+During this time you will be unable to connect to the server - if you try to connect to the server, the connection will just time out (you won't see any response).

-During this time, you can check to see that the server is still there by doing: ping cs-student.chemeketa.edu.
-If you get replies, you know the server is there, it is just not letting connect with ssh.
+While banned, you can check to see that the server is still there by doing: ping cs-student.chemeketa.edu.
+If you get replies, you know the server is there, it is just not letting you connect with ssh.

 You will start your session in your home directory /home/USERNAME/. ~ is another name for your home directory.
 Any work you do should be saved within this folder.
 Any time you want to reset your location to it, you can do: